 Pagosa Springs, Colorado.
-This small city of 1700 people reconnected to its San Juan riverfront, creating a new recreational destination for fishing and floating from a formerly degraded and hidden channel.
+This small city of 1700 people reconnected to the San Juan River, creating a new recreational destination for fishing and floating from a formerly degraded and hidden channel.
 A city that was oriented solely to timber production was able to build on a growing attractiveness as a second-home market 280 miles from the nearest large city, Denver, and attract new employment and infill development, while marketing its riverfront to recreational tourists and fishing enthusiasts.